-Once prompt(s) is posted, course-mates will typically have two-three days to post their responses.
+Each time you present information on your community, you are to provide a prompt(s) to course-mates to facilitate discussion, and monitor responses.
+Once prompts are posted, course-mates will typically have two-three days to post their responses.
 Each class member (other than group members) must post one original thread (approximately 150-300 words) and respond to two others (approximately 50-150 words).
 Each group member should be an obvious presence online although there are no specific requirements for numbers of comments posted.
-As you organize the information to present, consider what prospective teachers need to know about your topic.
+As you organize the information to present, consider what prospective teachers need to know about your community.
 Seek to make the content relevant and the prompts engaging.
 Assessment from these group activities will come from the group presentation, effective monitoring of the Discussion Board, completion of the self/group assessment, and participation in other group discussions.
 Assignment #2: Classroom Management Paper (75 points)

 As a precursor to the teaching philosophy paper, the goal of this paper is to discuss your current philosophy of classroom management and the ideas that you have to manage your current and/or future classroom.
 It should include the following components: (1) philosophy overview (2) Classroom expectations/rules (3) Classroom procedures (4) Rewards / Positive Reinforcement (5) Possible resources and assistance with challenging behaviors.
-The paper will be 4-8 pages double spaced (see Appendix H for the rubric).
+The paper will be 4 - 8 pages double spaced (see Appendix B for the rubric).

-Assignment #3: Education Philosophy (100 points)
+Assignment #3: A Philosophy of Teaching Paper (100 points)

 In five to seven double-spaced pages, you will describe and illustrate your personal beliefs about teaching based on the salient teaching philosophies discussed in class and outside research you have conducted.
 In your paper, address a minimum of three of the guiding questions found below.
 In addition, seek relevant outside sources for additional information and guidance.
 And finally, examine the standards of an effective teacher from INTASC (found on page one of your syllabus) as well as standards of learning for your content area (both state and national) to help guide you in the development of your teaching philosophy.
 You will be assessed on the aforementioned criteria in addition to the general writing rubric components from the reflection papers.
 PLEASE REMEMBER THAT THIS ASSIGNMENT IS YOUR "PBA" FOR THIS COURSE.
 AS SUCH, YOU MUST SUBMIT IT TO Tk20 through Blackboard (regardless of whether the student is taking the course as an elective, a onetime course or as part of an undergraduate minor).
-Evaluation of the performance-based assessment by the course instructor will also be completed in Tk20 through Blackboard.
+Evaluation of the performance-based assessment by the course instructor will also be completed in Tk20 through Blackboard (see Appendix C).